'Take up the White Man's burden--

 ...
 The underpricing of concessions generates large returns for offshore companies.
 In the case of the D.R.
 Congo, we estimate that underpricing generated returns of around 500 per cent for the offshore companies involved.
 In Guinea, the price secured by another offshore company for a concession in iron ore represented a return in excess of 3,000 per cent, with the agreed price exceeding Guinea’s GDP.

 Caveat emptor?
-Or exploitation of the weak?
+Or exploitation of the weak by the strong?

 One way to measure foreigners' influence on an economy is by looking at Foreign Direct Investment 'inward stock' ('Inward stock is the value of the capital and reserves in the economy attributable to a parent enterprise resident in a different economy'):